STAYING AT THE RANCH

 Sometimes it gets very cold at night.
 If you are in need of a warm jacket or more blankets or a sleeping bag, please just ask.

 Here are some good links to nearby hikes.
 We also have access in the back of our ranch to Nordoff Peak which provides incredible views of the ocean and town.
-You can choose to go straight up the fire break or a slower trail that zig zags to the top.
-A great way to hike Nordoff is to start at the Rose Valley campground (we can drop you off there) and travel the trail until you get to the fire break that leads you back to the ranch and come back home to Rancho Grande.
+You can choose to go straight up the fire break or a slower trail that zig zags to the top called the Howard Creek trail.

 CHECK-IN AND OUT TIMES: